iamrishap/PythonScripts/README.md

 # PythonScripts
-Scripts useful for my day to day life.
+List of scripts that I've written to ease my day to day life.
+I hope someone else will also find it useful.